 The “little stone men”, to be found for example on Mt.
 Schöneck in the Sarentino Valley, lead you back to the time of legends and myths

-They are widely known in South Tyrol: We are talking about the "Stoanernen Mandln", as they are called in dialect, piles of stones that can be seen on various peaks and alpine pastures.
-The most famous are those from the 2,003 m high Mt.
-Schöneck in the Val Sarentino valley, where the view stretches across the high plateau and catches sight of numerous such small piles of stones.
+They are widely known in South Tyrol: We are talking about the "Stoanerne Mandln", as they are called in dialect, piles of stones that can be seen on various peaks and alpine pastures.
+The most famous are those from the 2,003 metres high Mt.
+Schöneck in the Sarentino Alps, where the view stretches across the high plateau and catches sight of numerous such small piles of stones.
 There are more on Mt.
-Monzoccolo and on the Giogo di San Genesio ridge at 1,664 m a.s.l.
+Monzoccolo near Meltina - the ridge between the provincial capital of Bolzano and Merano - and on the Giogo di San Genesio in San Genesio Atesino.
 But what is it all about?

 A legend tells that an enraged witch turned farmers who tried to banish her with a large cross into stone men.
-In fact, no less than 100 piles can be counted here, and every year they become more and more.
-However, court records from 1540 show that people danced and celebrated between the cairns.

-This was interpreted as witch dances and devil celebrations.
+In fact, no less than 100 piles can be counted in the Val Sarentino, and every year they become more and more.
+However, court records from 1540 show that people danced and celebrated between the cairns: This was interpreted as witch dances and devil celebrations.
 Other stories tell of Celts who created the cairns and built a cult site here thousands of years ago.

 Perhaps, as in other places, it was also hikers or shepherds who placed the stone slabs on top of each other as a sign to return here or simply to pass the time.
 What is certain, however, is that this cult site in the Sarentino Alps is something special that is well worth a visit.
-The view after the 3.5-hour ascent is unique!
+The view after the 3.5-hour ascent is unique: The hike to the "Stone Men" starts at the Sarentino Mountain Hut - also the variant of the winter hike to the Giogo dei Prati ridge can be extended to these piles of stones.

 Contact info